mesalock-linux/mesalock-distro/README.md

 #### Build in Docker

 We provide a `Dockerfile` for building MesaLock Linux with all dependencies installed.
-You can build the docker image first and then in the building container environment, you can build packages, live ISO, and rootfs.
+You can build the docker image first and then in the container build environment you can build packages, live ISO, and rootfs.

 ```sh
 $ docker build --rm -t mesalocklinux/build-mesalock-linux -f Dockerfile.build .